 - shortness of breath

-- cold feeling in the chest and limbs
+- sensations of cold in the chest and limbs

-Large Intestine MeridianThe large intestine meridian is classified as a yang meridian, which suggests its energy is more on the lighter side.
+Large-Intestine MeridianThe large-intestine meridian is classified as a yang meridian, which suggests its energy is on the lighter side.
 In the body, the large intestine is responsible for purifying the blood.
-Imperative for clarity and balance the large intestine also aids in the process of perspiration.
-Focus on the large intestine meridian will ease disorders in the abdominals and help with constipation and diarrhea.
+Imperative for clarity and balance, the large intestine also aids in the process of perspiration.
+Focus on the large intestine meridian will ease disorders in the abdomen and help with constipation and diarrhea.

 Liver MeridianConnected to the gallbladder, the liver is a yin meridian.
 The liver meridian filters and detoxifies blood.
-When balanced the liver meridian promotes kindness and compassion.
-However, when energy is uneven negative side effects such as blurry vision and intense feelings of rage surface.
-To keep this meridian cleansed, acupuncture along with the consumption leafy greens are suggested.
+When balanced, the liver meridian promotes kindness and compassion.
+When energy is uneven, however, negative side effects such as blurry vision and intense feelings of rage surface.
+To keep the liver meridian cleansed, acupuncture along with the consumption leafy greens are suggested.

 Lung MeridianPresented as a yin or dark meridian, the lung meridian controls breathing and energy.
 Lung meridians connect with both the large intestine meridian and the heart meridian to oxygenate blood and assure proper circulation.
-This is considered one of the more important meridians as breathing is the foundation for meditation and many traditional Chinese methods.
-Treatment of the lungs may cure imbalances in the chest, throat, nose, and of course lungs.
+This is considered one of the more important meridians, as breathing is the foundation for meditation and many traditional Chinese healing methods.
+Treatment of the lungs may cure imbalances in the chest, throat, nose, and lungs.

 Spleen MeridianAnother yin meridian of importance is the spleen meridian.
 The spleen meridian begins at the big toe and travels all the way through the diaphragm to the heart.
 This meridian is connected to both the stomach and the heart meridians.
-Special attention to the spleen meridian is paid when there are digestive issues.
-Jealousy, gluttony, and self-pity are common emotional maladies that can be cured with acupuncture.
+Acupuncturists pay special attention to the spleen meridian when there are digestive issues.
+Through the spleen meridian, acupuncture can treat emotional maladies, like jealousy, gluttony, and self-pity.

-Stomach MeridianAs a yang meridian, the stomach meridian connects with the spleen meridian.
-The stomach focuses on the absorption of Qi from food.
-When acupuncture is applied to the stomach common ailments that are treated are:
+Stomach MeridianAs a yang meridian, the stomach meridian connects to the spleen meridian.
+The stomach focuses on the absorption of qi from food.
+When acupuncture is applied to the stomach meridian, some of the following ailments can be treated: